davidalejoagudelo/Potato-model/README.md

 See .md document.

 Using Gompertz model to predict nutrients behavior in potato crop yield analysis.
-Plotting with ggplot2 and doings dataframes with pipe (%>%) command.
+Plotting with ggplot2 and doings dataframes with pipe operator (%>%).